It’s easy to underestimate how important your choice in hiking socks can be. In our daily lives socks are just a necessary addition to the wardrobe.

 First and foremost, on the consideration list is the material your socks are made of.
 You’ve generally got four components so let’s tackle them one at a time.

-Merino Wool is a water wicking fiber which is popular in high-end socks.
+Is a water wicking fiber which is popular in high-end socks.
 It has excellent moisture absorption and exceptional odor control.
 Choose merino wool if your budget is large or if you’re hiking in the winter.
 Merino wool tends to be less durable than other fibers.

 Nylon is a common addition to sock fibers.
 Socks are never made solely of nylon.
 It is added to increase the strength and durability of socks.
 This is particularly useful when paired with the less durable Merino and polyester fibers for a combination of characteristics.

-Lycra, or Spandex, is almost always present in socks.
+These fibers are almost always present in socks.
 This material is there to add in stretch which accommodates different foot sizes and allows the sock to stay on your feet.

 Warranties or Guarantees